jenna-vec/react-pagination/README.md

 **Functionality**
 Single-Page Application
 The pagination component changes which portion of the user data is displayed.

+**Deployment**
+Deployed with Heroku CLI